Decentralized and Communication-Free Multi-Robot Navigation through Distributed Games: Introduction

 Due to its importance, multi-robot navigation has been explored by a wide variety of methods.
 Many methods have been designed based on centralized planning and control, which require a master robot for centralized computing and communication among all teammates \cite{aranda2019deformation,reily2020leading,varava2017herding}.
 Multiple other methods have been developed to work in a decentralized manner, but still rely on communication among robots \cite{lin2019connectivity, tolstaya2019learning}.
 The problem of navigating multiple robots towards a goal in a completely decentralized and communication-free manner has not been well addressed, mainly because without communication it is challenging for a robot to anticipate actions of neighboring robots that dynamically make independent decisions \cite{emery2005game_a, emery2005game_b}.
 Recently, game theory has attracted increasing attention in coordinating robots without communication \cite{bansal2020bayesian}.
 Game theoretic methods have been developed to identify actions in the context of their effect on teammates and adversaries for two-player applications such as driving \cite{ding2018game,liniger2020safe}, or racing \cite{wang2019game_a}, as well as larger games in known environments for surveillance \cite{hernandez2014selective}.
 However, they have not been previously utilized to address the problem of navigating a variable size multi-robot system through a complex environment to a goal position.

 In this paper, we propose a novel game theoretic and communication-free approach to multi-robot navigation.
 Our approach assumes that a robot is able to locally observe locations of nearby obstacles and robots in the multi-robot system, but does not require communication with teammates or knowledge of the entire system.
 Then, our approach models each robot and its neighboring teammates with a strategic game, formulating multi-robot navigation as a problem of solving a game for each robot at each time step.
-In each game, a robot estimates the behavior strategies of its neighbors in order to identify movements that avoid collisions while progressing towards stationary or dynamic goal positions and avoiding obstacles.
-Collision-free actions are determined by the robot to reduce a cost function, which is theoretically proved to approach a Nash equilibrium, i.e., a state in the game where no player can unilaterally improve their outcome.
+These games are solved in a distributed fashion, with each robot playing its own individual game.
+In each game, illustrated in Figure \ref{fig:motivation}, a robot estimates the behaviors of its neighbors in order to identify movements that avoid collisions, while also progressing towards stationary or dynamic goal positions and avoiding obstacles.
+Collision-free actions are determined by the robot to minimize a cost function, which is theoretically proved to approach a Nash equilibrium, i.e., a state in the game where no player can unilaterally improve their outcome.

-The contribution of this paper is twofold. \begin{enumerate} \item We propose a novel formulation that models multi-robot navigation as multiple normal-form games, allowing individual robots to form precise expectations about the actions of their neighbors and the effects of their own actions, which then enables communication-free and decentralized multi-robot navigation. \item We theoretically prove that our defined games approach stable Nash equilibria, which also enable each robot in the team to identify its optimal strategy without the requirement of communication with other teammates. \end{enumerate}
+The contribution of this paper is twofold. \begin{enumerate} \item We propose a novel formulation that models multi-robot navigation as multiple distributed normal-form games, allowing individual robots to form precise expectations about the actions of their neighbors and the effects of their own actions, which then enables communication-free and decentralized multi-robot navigation. \item We theoretically prove that these games approach stable Nash equilibria, which also enables each robot in the team to identify its optimal strategy without the requirement of communication with other teammates. \end{enumerate}